 PI Eligibility and Waiver Process

-Eligibility to act as a PI or co-principal investigator (Co-PI) on externally funded projects is a privilege limited to members of the Academic Council and to the University Medical Line faculty.
-This policy limitation is in place because PIs are responsible for determining the intellectual direction of the research and scholarship, and for the training of graduate students.
+Eligibility to act as a principal investigator (PI) or co-principal investigator (Co-PI) on externally and certain internally funded projects is a privilege limited to members of the Academic Council and to the University Medical Line (UML) faculty.
+This policy limitation is in place because PIs are responsible for determining the intellectual direction of the research and scholarship, and for the training of postdoctoral scholars and graduate students.

-The designation of "PI" or "Co-PI" for any member of the Academic Staff, or other individual who is not a member of the University's Academic Council or University Medical Line faculty, requires specific approval by the relevant department chair, school dean and, in some cases, the Dean of Research, by obtaining PI Waivers as described under PI Waiver Exception Types.
+The designation of "PI" or "Co-PI" for any member of the Academic Staff, or other individual who is not a member of the University's Academic Council or UML faculty, requires specific approval by the relevant department chair, school dean and, in some cases, the Vice Provost and Dean of Research, as described below.

 PI Waiver Exception Types*